San Diego National Association of Hispanic Nurses

 c.
 To work toward recruitment and retention of Hispanic nursing students in local educational programs.

-d.
-To ensure that Hispanic nurses have equal access to educational, professional, and economic opportunities and encourage licensed nurses to pursue advanced degrees in nursing.
+to education, professional and economic opportunities and encourage licensed nurses to pursue advanced degrees in nursing.

 e.
 To provide an opportunity for Hispanic nurses to share information about their professional concerns, experiences, and research.